The Core of the Strategic Plan

 A strategic plan is a valuable tool in guiding the PUD, its Commission and staff into the near and mid-term future.
 It is a useful mechanism for communicating the PUD’s intentions and priorities to both internal and external audiences while assuring organizational consensus and commitment to the PUD’s priorities.

-- It will be used to develop and adopt the PUD’s operating and capital budgets for 2017 and beyond.
+The strategic plan will be used to develop and adopt the PUD’s operating and capital budgets for the foreseeable future.

-- The plan will be our road map for projects and services through the year 2021.
+The 2025 Update is our current road map for projects and services through the year 2025 and beyond.

 Emerging from a global pandemic, there are no shortages of challenges for Whatcom PUD, currently ranging from insufficient broadband internet infrastructure to damaging impacts of climate change, and complex energy markets and clean energy mandates and new needs to protect our water resources.
 The 2025 Plan Update highlights goals and strategies, as a prioritized plan on how the Commission plans to meet and solve these needs.
 It was adopted by the Commission on August 9, 2022.

 To prepare for this update, two special meetings/workshops were held.
 Findings and additional input from staff and the public provided the opportunity and efforts to integrate this information was accomplished and our Strategic Plan 2025 was adopted on December 18, 2018.

 New challenges facing the PUD were identified the following year; requiring an update to the Strategic Plan.
 After completing an assessment, the Commission and staff updated the goals and strategies to address the challenges and opportunities facing the District in 2017 and beyond.